ChristineEC/P3python/README.md

 ## Deployment <a name="deploy"></a>

 ## Credits and Acknowledgements <a name="creds"></a>
 - Code Institute for teaching me how to code, and specifically for this project, for the Python Essentials module and Love Sandwiches Walkthrough in the LMS.

 - Many thanks to Code Institute's Marko Tot and Kay Welfare for sharing their hangman projects with me and for their encouragement during weekly standups.

 - I also want to thank my mentor, Akshat Garg, for providing invaluable direction for and feedback on the project.

+I also watched most of the 15-hour long [Harvard CS50’s Introduction to Programming with Python – Full University Course](https://www.youtube.com/watch?v=nLRL_NcnK-4) as a supplement to the Python Essentials module and referred back to it frequently for reminders or refreshers about syntax, while loops, and try-except statements.

 - When it came time to make the game more user friendly in terms of clearing unnecessary text from the terminal, I remembered that Marko mentioned a method to do this in his README file.
 I could see that he used an os method involving 'cls', but I wanted to understand it better before using it.
 I found some information on [stack overflow](https://stackoverflow.com/questions/63855637/clearing-the-terminal-for-my-python-text-adventure) and then felt I was ready to use the method.
 However, when I checked back on Marko's GitHub to compare the syntax used, I noticed that his was different.
 To understand why, I looked further.
 On [Code360 by Coding Ninjas](https://www.naukri.com/code360/library/how-to-clear-a-screen-in-python) I found the explanation I was looking for and decided to use the code as Marko had written it.
 Many thanks, Marko, for making this piece of code available to me.
 I later got the idea to us an os method to get the width of the player's terminal from Marko's hangman game in GitHub, which he so kindly shared with me while I was developing this game.
 I combined this with the code I found at [W3Schools](https://www.w3schools.com/python/trypython.asp?filename=demo_ref_string_center2) for centering the game title in the player's terminal.
 It was entirely my idea to use the clear command to get rid of that nasty python code at the top of the player terminal.